-Personal And Business Tax Changes For The New Tax Year Starting On 6th April 2020
+Personal And Business Tax Changes For The New Tax Year: Key Updates From 6th April 2023

 Want to switch to More Than Accountants?
 You can get an instant quote online by using the form below.
 In a like for like comparison for services we are up to 70% cheaper than a high street accountant.

 As the new tax year approaches, it’s essential for you to stay informed about the key changes and dates that could affect your personal and business finances.
 In this section, we’ll cover the most important shifts for the 2023/24 tax year, as announced in the Autumn Statement 2022 and the Finance Bill 2022.
 Learn more about these Tax Rates and Allowances for 2023-24.
 For Scottish taxpayers, understand the specific Scottish Income Tax Rates.

 One significant change in the 2023/24 tax year is the reduction of the capital gains tax (CGT) exemption from £12,300 to £6,000.
 This will impact both basic-rate and higher-rate taxpayers as any profits that exceed the exemption will be taxed at 10% and 20% respectively source.

 Regarding income tax, the freeze on the personal allowance, along with the basic and higher-rate income tax thresholds in England and Northern Ireland, will be extended to April 2028 source.
 In Scotland, income tax bands for Scottish taxpayers are set as follows:

 - Starter rate: £12,571 to £14,732 at 19%

 - Basic rate: £14,733 to £25,688 at 20%

 - Intermediate rate: £25,689 to £43,662 at 21%